jchitpin/thinkdeck/README.md

     * 2 M2x4x3.5mm threaded inserts.
     * 2 M2x4mm screws.
 * Keyboard
-  * BM40v2 hotswap PCB with 2U Stabilizer from KPrepublic.
+  * BM40v2 hotswap PCB with included 2U Stabilizer from KPrepublic.
-  * BM40v2 plate from KPrepublic (optional.
-You could also 3D print this).
+  * BM40v2 plate from KPrepublic.
+(Optional and you could also 3D print this)
-  * 47 switches compatible with the PCB (3pin RGB / 5pin RGB / 3pin SMD / 5pin SMD).
+  * 47 switches compatible with the PCB.
+(3pin RGB / 5pin RGB / 3pin SMD / 5pin SMD)
-  * 47 keycaps (Cherry profile or lower recommended but 11.9mm OEMs should fit without touching the upper case when closed).
+  * 47 keycaps.
+(Cherry profile or lower recommended but 11.9mm OEMs should fit without touching the upper case when closed)
 * Miscellaneous
   * Micro SD card with Raspberry Pi OS installed (16GB minimum; Bullseye legacy version recommended as of 2023-10-24 for compatibility with the HyperPixel 4.0 rectangle).
   * A phone kickstand.
 (I used the ESR branded kickstand.)
   * Kapton tape to secure PowerBoost 1000C and battery to the top chassis.
-  * Epoxy or super glue for glueing the hinges and hinge mechanisms.
+  * Epoxy or super glue for glueing the hinge covers and hinge mechanisms.
   * Soldering iron, solder, and wire.
   * Cable ties.
 (Optional)